Henry F. Baker: Education

 He was educated at The Perse School before winning a scholarship to St John's College, Cambridge in October 1884.
 Baker graduated as Senior Wrangler in 1887, bracketed with 3 others.
+His doctoral advisor was Arthur Cayley.

 Career

 Baker was elected Fellow of St John's in 1888 where he remained for 68 years.

-In June, 1898 he was elected a Fellow of the Royal Society.
+In June 1898, he was elected a Fellow of the Royal Society.
 In 1911, he gave the presidential address to the London Mathematical Society.

 Baker was one of the mathematicians (along with E. W. Hobson) to whom Srinivasa Ramanujan wrote before G. H. Hardy but his papers were returned without comment.

-In January 1914 he was appointed Lowndean Professor of Astronomy.
+In January 1914, he was appointed Lowndean Professor of Astronomy.

 Gordon Welchman recalled that in the 1930s before the war Dennis Babbage and he were members of a group of geometers known as Professor Baker's "Tea Party", who met once a week to discuss the areas of research in which we were all interested.

 He married twice.
-Firstly in 1893 to Lilly Isabella Hamfield Klopp, who died in 1903, then he remarried in 1913, to Muriel Irene Woodyard.
+Firstly in 1893, to Lilly Isabella Hamfield Klopp, who died in 1903, then he remarried in 1913, to Muriel Irene Woodyard.

-He died in Cambridge and is buried at the Parish of the Ascension Burial Ground, with his second wife Muriel (1885 - 1956).
+He died in Cambridge and is buried at the Ascension Parish Burial Ground, with his second wife Muriel (1885–1956).